 Image credit: Future PLC/ David Giles

-19. Poorly placing appliances
+19. Poorly placed appliances

 Image credit: Future PLC/ Chris Snook